leeping/geomeTRIC/README.md

 This is a geometry optimization code for molecular structures.
 The code works by calling external software for the energy and gradient through wrapper functions.
-Q-Chem, TeraChem, Psi4, Molpro, Gaussian 09/16, CFOUR, and QUICK are supported quantum chemistry codes through the command line interface.
+Q-Chem, TeraChem, Psi4, Molpro, Gaussian 09/16, CFOUR, QUICK, BAGEL are supported quantum chemistry codes through the command line interface.
 The PySCF and QCArchive packages also provide interfaces to geomeTRIC for optimization.
 MM optimizations using OpenMM and Gromacs are